The first day of school is coming up soon, and you want to be prepared for students when they walk through the door.

 15. Journal.

-One of the simplest first day of school writing activities is journaling.
+One of the simplest first-day-of-school writing activities is journaling.

-Now you’re all set to start the year off well using these engaging first day of school writing activities.
+Now you’re all set to start the year off well using these engaging first-day-of-school writing activities.